Nucharin Songsasen, Ph.D., D.V.M.

-Dr. Nucharin Songsasen is a research biologist at Center for Species Survival at the Smithsonian Conservation Biology Institute (SCBI).
-She joined SCBI in 2002 to study reproductive biology of domestic and wild carnivores.
-Since then, Songsasenhas led the Global Canid Conservation program and expanded this conservation and research initiative from laboratory setting to field conservation in many range countries, including Brazil, Thailand, and Myanmar.
+Nucharin Songsasen is a Research Biologist and the Center Head of the Center for Species Survival.
+She joined the Smithsonian in 2002 when offered the opportunity to study the reproductive biology of domestic and wild carnivores.
+Over the years, she built the Global Canid Conservation Program and expanded this conservation and research initiative from a laboratory setting to field conservation in range countries, including Brazil and Thailand.